Tax Implications of Divorce

 • One spouse can buy out the other spouse either in cash or in assets of equal value.
 Agreeing on the value of the business, however, can be tricky.
 The selling spouse will likely owe taxes on any capital gains, which could diminish the overall value of the asset.
 If you're the buyer, on the other hand, your cost basis for the business will be stepped up based on the valuation at the time of the buyout, which could enhance the overall value of the business in the future.

-"Valuing and selling a business, and then figuring out the tax implications, can be especially complex," Austin says.
-"It should be approached with an appropriate team of specialists."
+Valuing and selling a business, and then figuring out the tax implications, can be especially complex, so consult with an appropriate team of specialists.

 Trusts

 A revocable or living trust can be modified or dissolved, and the assets divided.
-However, irrevocable trusts cannot be changed, even in the case of divorce.
+However, irrevocable trusts cannot be changed, even in the case of legal separation or divorce.
 If a spouse is receiving income from an irrevocable trust, that income can generally be considered in a divorce proceeding for spousal or child support purposes.

 Other considerations